-The final option you can pursue is to check online job boards and websites which are specifically made for proofreading jobs.
+The final option you can pursue is to check online job boards and websites that are specifically made for freelance proofreading jobs.

 Some big online job boards which often have jobs relevant for proofreading are these:

-- JournalismJobs – for ‘media jobs’ including proofreading.
+- JournalismJobs – best for ‘media jobs’ including proofreading

-- BloggingPro – also aimed at writers but includes proofreading too.
+- BloggingPro – aimed at writers but includes proofreading too

-There are also various websites which are specifically geared towards proofreaders.
-Some of these sites are looking for highly qualified academic proofreaders and require a degree, whilst others are open to those without qualifications.
+There are also various websites that are specifically geared toward experienced proofreaders.
+These sites are looking for highly qualified academic proofreaders.

-- CACTUS Global – needs proofreaders to have a PhD/Master’s/Bachelor’s degree or expertise a specialized subject.
+- CACTUS Global – needs proofreaders to have a PhD/Master’s/Bachelor’s degree or expertise in a specialized subject.